elColeoptero/printf_color/README.md

 enableUnderline(false); // to desactivate
 ```
 > If you don't want to use stdbool library : true = 1 / false = 0

+### Limitation

+If you have a string argument that contains \n the background, the line after \n might have a problem.
+So avoid string argument with \n.

 ## Compilation